derek-corcoran-barrios/OccupancyClass/OccupancyClass/Occupancy.md

 - More work to use data
 - No Diversity modeling
 - No graphical output
-- No automatica model selection
+- No automatic model selection

 ***